Port Hood Postmark Tabulation

 The exhibit was shown at Novapex 2010 in Halifax, where it was awarded a Regional Gold Medal.

 Since that time, the exhibit has been upgraded with the addition of a 1841 Double Broken Circle Paid Mark struck in red, two extremely rare Numeral Rate Marks from the mid-1800’s, and the modern Postage Label marks.
-This version, illustrated below, was shown at Novapex in 2012 where it won a National Vermeil.
+This version was shown at Novapex in 2012 where it won a National Vermeil.
+A copy of this exhibit can be found here: 2012 version of the Port Hood Postmarks Exhibit.

 Below is a copy of a new printed Postage Label from 2013.
 Note the chevrons to the right side of the label, which is the main difference from the postage labels shown in the exhibit.